 - The United States Securities And Exchange Commission (SEC)

 Glenn Thompson (R-Pa.), Ted Budd (R-N.C.) and Warren Davidson (R-Ohio) have co-sponsored the bill.

 The biggest goal of “Eliminate Barriers to Innovation Act of 2021,” is to throw light on the following:

 - When the United States Securities And Exchange Commission gets jurisdiction over a token or cryptocurrency.
-This will explain terms and conditions under which some token or cryptocurrency will be a security.
+This will explain the terms and conditions under which some token or cryptocurrency will be a security.

-- When the Commodity Futures Trading Commission (CFTC) gets the jurisdiction over some cryptocurrency or token.
+- When the Commodity Futures Trading Commission (CFTC) gets jurisdiction over some cryptocurrency or token.
 Meaning, it will explain terms and conditions under which some token or cryptocurrency will be a commodity.

 Some More Specifications of Eliminate Barriers to Innovation Act of 2021:

-Congress is expected to form this working committee within 90 days’ time from the date of bill’s passage.
+Congress is expected to form this working committee within 90 days’ time from the date of the bill’s passage.
 Once this bill is passed, the group will have to file a report providing accurate analysis of the impact they have on the following: